Correlation dynamics of dipolar bosons in 1D triple well optical lattice: Quantities of Interest

+which defines spatial \emph{p}th order coherence~\cite{36_pra92,37_pra92}, where $\rho^{(p)}(x_1,...,x_p\vert x_1^{\prime},...,x_p^{\prime}; t)$ is the \emph{p}th order reduced density matrix.
+Although it is possible to define the \emph{p}th order correlation function in the momentum space, in the present manuscript, we report results only for spatial coherence.
+The~normalized first-order correlation function $g^{(1)}$ defined as

-The normalized spatial first-order correlation function $g^{(1)}(x_{1}^{\prime},x_{1};t)$ quantifies the degree of first-order coherence. $g^{(1)}(x_{1}^{\prime},x_{1};t)$ can be measured from the interference experiment through the visibility in the interference patterns. $g^{(1)}< 1$ means that the visibility of interference fringes will be less than $100 \%$.
-This is referred to as loss of coherence. $g^{(1)}= 1$ corresponds to maximal fringe visibility in interference experiments and is termed as full coherence.
+which quantifies the degree of first-order coherence. $g^{(1)}<1$ means the visibility of interference fringes in the interference experiment is less than $100\%$ which is referred as loss of coherence. $g^{(1)}=1$ corresponds to maximal fringe visibility and is referred to as full coherence.
+The~strength of interaction between the particles affects the correlation; coherence is quickly lost for stronger interparticle interaction.
+The corresponding second-order correlation function $g^{(2)}$ is calculated as